Asish Kumar Saha appointed Tripura Congress chief | Politics

 Asish Kumar Saha appointed Tripura Congress chief

-Congress president Mallikarjun Kharge has appointed Asish Kumar Saha as the new president of Tripura Pradesh Congress.
-The Congress President has appointed Asish Kumar Sinha, ex-MLA as the President of Tripura Pradesh Congress committee with immediate effect, an official statement from the party said.
+Former MLA Asish Kumar Saha has been appointed as the new president of Tripura Pradesh Congress.
+The Congress president has appointed Asish Kumar Sinha, ex-MLA as the President of Tripura Pradesh Congress committee with immediate effect, an official statement from the party said on Saturday.

 - Country: